Admissions

 Free childcare funding

-Settling to Nursery
+Settling into Nursery

-• All nursery practitioners will work in partnership with parents/carers to settle the child into the nursery environment.
+• All nursery practitioners work in partnership with parents/carers to settle the child into the nursery environment.

 • The nursery is happy for parents/carers to contact it at any time during the day to ask questions about their child’s progress.